home-assistant/hubot-home-assistant/README.md

 # hubot-home-assistant

-:speech_balloon: :robot_face:  A Hubot module for interacting with Home Assistant via chat
+:speech_balloon: :house_with_garden: A Hubot module for interacting with Home Assistant via chat

 See [`src/home-assistant.coffee`](src/home-assistant.coffee) for full documentation.